Shade Trees

 Espresso Kentucky Coffeetree |

-- Tend to be small to medium height trees
+- Tend to be small to medium-sized trees.

-- Not recommended due to problems with iron chlorosis and fire blight
+- Susceptible to problems with iron chlorosis and fire blight.

 Common Name | Scientific Name | Comments |